arjf/discoverdollar-task/README.md

 This repository contains the containerized deployment of the provided MEAN CRUD application, deployed on AWS EC2 with CI/CD automation using GitHub Actions.

+## Live Instance

+The application is deployed and accessible at: http://16.112.65.124/

 ## Technology Stack

 | Component | Technology |